Technologicat/unpythonic/macro_extras/README.md

 Our Python language extensions, as syntactic macros, are built on [MacroPy](https://github.com/azazel75/macropy), from the PyPI package ``macropy3``.
 If you want to take language extension a step further, see our sister project [Pydialect](https://github.com/Technologicat/pydialect).

 The [unit tests that contain usage examples](../unpythonic/syntax/test/) cannot be run directly because macro expansion occurs at import time.
 Instead, run them via the included [generic MacroPy3 bootstrapper](macropy3).
-For convenience, ``setup.py`` installs this bootstrapper.
+For convenience, ``setup.py`` installs this bootstrapper.\

+Please note that there are features that appear in both the pure-Python layer and the macro layer, as well as features that only exist in the macro layer.

+**This is semantics, not syntax!**

+[Strictly speaking](https://stackoverflow.com/questions/17930267/what-is-the-difference-between-syntax-and-semantics-of-programming-languages), ``True``.
+We just repurpose Python's existing syntax to give it new meanings.
+However, in the Racket reference, **a** *syntax* designates a macro, in contrast to a *procedure* (regular function).
+We provide syntaxes in this particular sense.
+The name ``unpythonic.syntax`` is also shorter to type than ``unpythonic.semantics``, less obscure, and close enough to convey the intended meaning.

+If you want custom *syntax* proper, then you may be interested in [Pydialect](https://github.com/Technologicat/pydialect).

 ### Set Up